-We may ask you to be involved in sharing your experiences with our members, donors and the wider public through channels such as social media, artfund.org and our magazine, Art Quarterly.
+We may ask you to be involved in sharing your experiences with our members, donors and the wider public through channels such as social media, www.artfund.org and our magazine, Art Quarterly.

 As part of the #opengrants movement, we may publish details of all Reimagine projects to the 360 Giving platform.
-This data source is useful for funders, so we can see where the money is going, but also for grant applicants, so they have an understanding of the types of things different funders will support.
+This data source is useful for funders, so we can see where the money is going, but also for grant applicants, so they understand the types of things different funders will support.
 You can find out more and search the database here:

-grantnav.threesixtygiving.org
+Grantnav.threesixtygiving.org